-After installing the plugin, follow the steps below to begin using Leaky Paywall on your site.
+After downloading and installing the plugin, follow the steps below to begin using Leaky Paywall on your site.
 In the WordPress admin, go to Leaky Paywall > Settings > General.

-Add the shortcode [leaky_paywall_login] to your login page and on the Leaky Paywall options select the page from the Page for Log In dropdown.
+Add the shortcode [leaky_paywall_login] to your login page and in the Leaky Paywall options select the page from the Page for Log In dropdown.